 - With chains, the chain links gather on the floor.

-This means that the load is the heaviest at the top point of your push-ups, with your arms extended.
+This means the load is the heaviest at the top of your push-ups, with your arms extended.

 #6 One-arm push-ups

-One-arm push-ups are another great way of making your push-ups heavier.
-Although you technically aren’t really adding any more weight to the exercise, all your body weight is shifted onto one hand.
+One-arm push-ups are another great way of making your exercise heavier.
+Although you technically aren’t adding any more weight to the exercise, all your body weight is shifted onto one hand.

-One-arm push-ups are really tough because they require not only immense strength but also balance.
-To be able to perform a one-arm push-up, you should place out one of your legs – the leg that is opposite to the hand that is on the floor.
+One-arm push-ups are challenging because they require immense strength and balance.
+To be able to perform these, you should place out one of your legs – the leg that is opposite to the hand that is on the floor.

 Initially, one-arm push-ups can be a great way of building strength.
-However, progressing with these push-ups is really difficult.
+However, progressing with these is tricky.

-You can’t add weight to one-arm push-ups – the only thing that you could reasonably do is paused push-ups, but you are going to grow out of these too sooner or later.
+You can’t increase weight here – the only thing you could reasonably do are paused push-ups, but you will grow out of these too sooner or later.

-Aside from that, one-arm push-ups are really difficult to start since they require plenty of strength.
+Aside from that, one-arm push-ups are difficult to start since they require plenty of strength.